Mayor's Welcome

 In August 1944, American soldiers, including the 137th Infantry from the Kansas 35th Division, liberated the people of Orléans, France from the Nazi occupation.
 Thus began the friendship between our two cities and, in 1973, Wichita and Orléans formally became Sister Cities.

-Spearheading this 50th anniversary celebration is an international partnership which includes both the Wichita Area Sister Cities (WASC) and the Orléans-Wichita association, alongside WSU’s School of Music and French Department and their counterparts across the pond, the Orchestre Symphonique d’Orléans.
+Spearheading this 50th anniversary celebration was an international partnership during the month of February which included both the Wichita Area Sister Cities (WASC) and the Orléans-Wichita association, alongside WSU’s School of Music and French Department and their counterparts across the pond, the Orchestre Symphonique d’Orléans.

-Together, we are producing concerts and masterclasses in both Orléans and Wichita.
-In honor of this historic anniversary, the concerts will feature music from American and French composers.
+Together, WASC and WSU produced concerts and masterclasses in both Orléans and Wichita.
+In honor of this historic anniversary, the concerts featured music from American and French composers.
+Here are the Youtube videos of the two WSU concerts featuring Vincent Mitterrand:

 - Kaifeng China Delegation: November 29-December 2nd, 2022.
 Pictures from meeting with Mayor Whipple and Wichita Art Museum.